 Hemp plastic material

 When Henry Ford first built his automobile, the body and the interiors were made from hemp plastics.
 Hemp is a stronger and more sustainable material than steel and conventional plastic.
 Plastics are now being used for everything, from our cars, grocery stores, to our houses and medical supplies.
 Hemp plastic can clearly be a material for the future.
-Bio-degradable plastic materials from hemp can easily become the solution for the future plastic related issues.
+Bio-degradable plastic materials from hemp can easily become the solution for future plastic related issues.
 Hemp plastics are being used in German and Japanese automobile industries increasingly and it will also be used increasingly in the USA.
 The use of hemp is expected to grow in the polymer industries as well, which includes, Polyethylene, Polyurethane, Polyester, Polystyrene, and Polypropylene.

 As we mentioned, Henry Ford used hemp in manufacturing his first cars, but he also used hemp as biodiesel long before he used gasoline in his cars.
-Hemp can be turned into both ethanol/methanol and biodiesel, and can be used in any diesel engine motor vehicle without making any modifications to the engine. (hemp fuel)
+Hemp can be turned into both ethanol/methanol and biodiesel and can be used in any diesel engine motor vehicle without making any modifications to the engine. (hemp fuel)

 Hemp supplements & medication

-The hemp vitamin, proteins and body care product industries are estimated to range between $113-129 million dollars.
+The hemp vitamin, proteins, and body care product industries are estimated to range between $113-129 million dollars.
 Hemp is known to boost the immune system, provide a complete set of amino acids, antioxidants and Omega-3 fatty acids, which our body can easily absorb.
 Hemp seed oil is used for reducing aches and pains, for a quick recovery after a hard workout, aiding in recovery after suffering from a sickness, and a chemical-free alternative treatment for more serious diseases such as cancer.
 (Hemp Oil: The Real Medicine)

 So, hemp does make a big difference.
 Just growing one plant can address several problems for local as well as global industries.
 It can be useful for addressing sustainable issues like the cutting down of trees for paper, furniture or building materials, replacing non-biodegradable plastics, polythene bags, synthetic plastics, and making clothing, and building materials.
-It can help to reduce the use of commercial concrete and steel with hemp concrete and hemp boards for building houses, offer alternative, cleaner source of energy with hemp bio diesel, and address world hunger by increasing hemp food, hemp milk, oils and hemp protein supplements.
-The potential of hemp industry is a lot larger than what scientists and builders have anticipated.
+It can help to reduce the use of commercial concrete and steel with hemp concrete and hemp boards for building houses, offer an alternative, cleaner source of energy with hemp biodiesel, and address world hunger by increasing hemp food, hemp milk, oils, and hemp protein supplements.
+The potential of the hemp industry is a lot larger than what scientists and builders have anticipated.